 Lavender oil is very good for helping people to relax, treat migraines, soothe sunburn, insect bites, antibacterial uses and much more.
 It is also a key ingredient in many everyday products such as perfumes and toothpaste.
 Here are Alastair's 10 Top uses of Lavender oil.

 You can see the distilling equipment in my photograph.
 The whole process takes place in a relatively small building.

 In the distilling process, the plant leaves are put in a wire basket and placed into what essentially looks like a boiler.
 Steam draws out the oil which is carried in the steam out of this container to the condenser.
 We know that oil and water don't mix so once the process is completed the oil is separated from the water leaving the oil, in this case, eucalyptus oil ready for the next stage.
 It takes a lot of plants to produce a small amount of oil.
 The yield for lavender is between 0.4% to 0.7% of the weight used.

 Lavender Oil - made with care and time

 Once the lavender oil has been collected it then goes to a maturing process which takes 6 months.
 The oils at Jersey Lavender Farm tend to be used one to two years after distillation.
-Jersey Lavender Farm produces many products themselves using the lavender oil and dried lavender.
+Jersey Lavender Farm produces many products themselves using lavender oil and dried lavender.
 You will find these on their website.
-Some products such as soap and perfumes they send their lavender oil to producers who then make these for them.
+Some products such as soap and perfumes, they send their lavender oil to producers who then make these for them.
 The business is very much low-tech and hands-on which is good to see in this modern automated, robotic age in which we live.

 I found my visit to be very informative, indeed educational.
 It is well worth allowing time so that you can listen to the talk and demonstration, you might even want 'a bite to eat' in the excellent cafe.